DougHennig/FoxGet/README.md

 - The installer program defines a subclass of FoxGet in FoxGet.prg.

 - The installer class name and PRG must be the same and match the name in the Name column of FoxGetPackages.dbf with an "Installer" extension.
-For example for the DPIAwareManager package, the installer name is DPIAwareManagerInstaller.prg and the class in that file is named DPIAwareManagerInstaller.
+For example, for the DPIAwareManager package, the installer name is DPIAwareManagerInstaller.prg and the class in that file is named DPIAwareManagerInstaller.

 - Setup performs custom setup tasks and is normally used to define what files to download.
 The AddFile method called by Setup accepts three parameters:

     - The URL of the file to download.
 Note that URLs are case-sensitive.
-Also, if you're downloading more than one file from the same site, set the BaseURL property as this class does and the just specify the filename to download in AddFile.
+Also, if you're downloading more than one file from the same site, set the BaseURL property as this class does and then just specify the filename to download in AddFile.
 Note that for GitHub, the file isn't located at https://github.com/<i>repository</i>/<i>branch</i>/<i>somefile</i> but instead at https://raw.githubusercontent.com/<i>repository</i>/<i>branch</i>/<i>somefile</i>.
     - .T. to add this file to the project.
     - Optionally, a path to download this file to.
 If it isn't specified, the file is downloaded to a temporary path.
 In this case, since we don't have anything else to do with the file (such as extracting it if it's a ZIP file), we'll download directly to the folder for the package, specified in the cPackagePath property.

-FoxGet creates the Packages folder if it doesn't already exists, create a folder for the package in Packages, downloads all files you specified by calling AddFile, adds them to the project if the second parameter to AddFile is .T., and updates Packages\Packages.xml.
+FoxGet creates the Packages folder if it doesn't already exists, creates a folder for the package in Packages, downloads all files you specified by calling AddFile, adds them to the project if the second parameter to AddFile is .T., and updates Packages\Packages.xml.
 So, in this installer, there's nothing custom we have to do other than specifying the file to download.

 Here's a more complicated installer.